top of page

 Academically, Dr. Walker is a graduate of Shaw Divinity School of Raleigh, North Carolina, receiving the Bachelor of Theology Degree.
 He did further studies at the University of Miami in Miami, Florida.
 In 1990 he was awarded the Doctor of Humane Letters from United Christian College.
 He also received a Master of Divinity and Doctor of Divinity at Eastern North Carolina Theological Institute.

 He was married to the late Joyce Norwood Walker.
 They had two children, the Rev. Dr. Timothy J. Walker and Attorney Teresa Walker Mason.
 On June 4, 2022, he married Theresa Arrington Walker.
 She is the daughter of the late Rev. Melvin L. Arrington and Bonnie Arrington.
 That union added one son who is another recording artist Melvin Laron Clifton (Yik Dinero).
-Dr. Walker has eight grandchildren and four great-grandchildren.
+Dr. Walker has nine grandchildren and six great-grandchildren.

 record.jpeg